univention/univention-corporate-server/doc/architecture/services/udm.rst

 |UDM| uses a two layer architecture for abstraction as shown in
 :numref:`architecture-model-udm`.
 Except for the *LDAP directory*, all shown elements belong to |UDM|.
-The first abstraction layer at the bottom is the *UDM Python framework* with the following elements:
+The first abstraction layer at the bottom is the *UDM Python library* with the following elements:

-UDM Python framework
+UDM Python library
-   Provides the library for abstraction and the environment for *UDM syntax*, *UDM modules*, and *UDM hooks*. *UDM Python framework* uses the *LDAP directory*.
-You can imagine something similar to an object relational mapper for SQL. *UDM Python framework* provides Python modules and classes below ``univention.admin.*``:
+   Provides the library for abstraction and the environment for *UDM syntax*, *UDM modules*, and *UDM hooks*. *UDM Python library* uses the *LDAP directory*.
+You can imagine something similar to an object relational mapper for SQL. *UDM Python library* provides Python modules and classes below ``univention.admin.*``:

 UDM Syntax